Sleigh Bells (band): 2013–2014: Bitter Rivals

-2015–present: Jessica Rabbit and Texis
+2015–present: Jessica Rabbit, Texis and Bunky Becky Birthday Boy

 On December 7, 2015, Sleigh Bells premiered a new song titled "Champions of Unrestricted Beauty", while announcing they were finishing up their fourth studio album.
 The duo released the single "Rule Number One" on June 7, 2016, followed by "Hyper Dark" on July 19.
 On August 24, Sleigh Bells announced both the release date and track listing of their upcoming fourth studio album, Jessica Rabbit.
 The album was released on November 11, 2016, marking the first release on the duo's own label, Torn Clean, in partnership with Sinderlyn.

 It was announced on October 10, 2017, that the duo would release a mini-album titled Kid Kruschev on November 10, 2017.
 On the same day, the lead single "And Saints" was released.
 "Rainmaker" was released as the second single on October 24.

 On September 10, 2021, Texis was released, led by a single and music video for "Locust Laced".

+On January 28, 2025, the band shared a single entitled "Wanna Start A Band?", with an American tour simultaneously announced for 2025.
+The following month, the band officially announced their sixth album Bunky Becky Birthday Boy, which was released on Friday, April 4th via Mom+Pop.